 Intermittent Fasting Side Effects (and How to Handle Them)

-Intermittent fasting is safe for most healthy adults, and the research consistently supports this.
-But "safe" does not mean "comfortable from day one."
+Intermittent fasting is well tolerated by most healthy adults in the trials done so far (de Cabo & Mattson, New England Journal of Medicine, 2019).
+But "tolerated" does not mean "comfortable from day one."
 Your body needs time to adapt to a new eating pattern, and during that transition, you may experience side effects that range from mildly annoying to genuinely unpleasant.

 Headaches

-How common: Very common during the first 3-5 days.
-Affects roughly 40% of new fasters.
+How common: Very common during the first few days.

 How to fix it:

-• Add a pinch of salt (1/4 teaspoon) to your morning water
+• Add a little salt to your water

 For a complete electrolyte strategy, read our guide on electrolytes during intermittent fasting.